This project combined a handful of smaller project ideas:

 While programming the ESP8266 I drew from existing example libraries.
 At first I implemented some basic web-server functionality using AT commands sent from the Trinket over serial to the default ESP8266 firmware, but ultimately I switched to the more robust ESP8266 Arduino Core libraries.
 I was super impressed with the capability of the ESP-01 module combined with these libraries.

 To display text on the oled, I can now just specify a font array plus coordinates, and the char/string functions will output to the SSD1306/OLED regardless of font characteristics (character widths and font height).
 To create the char/string functions I started with a font file generator created by Daniel Eichhorn to generate a couple of fonts with dimensions I thought would suit the project.
-After getting my head around the font and character metadata embedded in the array, I could create the print_char and print_string functions.
-The code has a lot of comments around these functions that I addeed as I went - this is part of my learning process, plus I'm sure I'll have to re-learn this one day when I return to the project for whatever reason.
+After getting my head around the font and character metadata embedded in the array, I was able to create the print_char and print_string functions.
+The code has a lot of comments around these functions that I added as I went - this is part of my learning process, plus I'm sure I'll have to re-learn this one day when I return to the project for whatever reason.

 The HDC1080 is a temperature and humidity sensor that interfaces over I2C.
 Similar to the OLED/SSD1306, I wrote a project-specific driver for it.